-The symbols 1, 2, 3, 4, and so on, are the familiar Arabic numerals for the natural numbers.
-It has become conventional to call those symbols themselves "numbers."
-Yet a symbol is not what it symbolizes, what it stands for, which in this case is a number of units.
+1, 2, 3, 4, and so on, are the familiar numerals for the natural numbers.
+We calculate with those symbols, and so it has become conventional to call the symbols themselves "numbers."
+Yet a symbol is not what it symbolizes, what it stands for, which in this case is a number of discrete units.

 Cardinal and ordinal